mohancse1707/springboot-microservice-application/README.md

 User Name : `root`
 Password  : `root`

-### Nonexistent Features

-* Client test cases covered only for few functions not for all functions

 ### Docker Build

 * Docker files created for both product and product review service with simple build scripts.